shivaHanchate/DevOps-Course-Workshop-Module-10-Learners/during_workshop.md

 ```

 After you've entered the token click "Authorize".
 This should close the popup and the "Authorize" button should now have a closed padlock icon on it.
 When you now send a request through Swagger it should include the token and the request should be accepted.

+### 2.4: Write a script to send a requst to the web API

+Instead of having to manually get a token and add it to the request, write a python script to do it for you.
+The script should:
+1. Send a POST request to get a token to access the web API, as you did manually in step 2.2.
+2. Use the token to send a GET request to the web API.
+3. Print the response from the web API.

+NB you might see an error "certificate verify failed" when making the request to the web API from your script.
+Running `dotnet dev-certs https --trust` in the terminal should fix this, as it should make your machine trust the dev certificates the web API is using.
+However it doesn't always work and you might not be able to run the command if you don't have admin rights.
+Another way to fix it is by turning off certificate verification for the request, e.g. by passing in `verify=False` to the `requests.get` method.
+We wouldn't do this on a deployed app but in this case we'll only be running the script locally.